diambra/docs/content/closedbeta.en.md

     ```

 {{% notice warning %}}
-**Do not add your tokens directly in the in the submission YAML file, they will be publicly visible.**
+**Do not add your tokens directly in the submission YAML file, they will be publicly visible.**
 {{% /notice %}}

 Once these steps are completed, you can submit the agent to the platform as follows: